gagande90/new-york-plumber-businesses/content/blog/top-5-plumbing-issues-nyc.md

 ## 3. Hot Water System Problems

-Melbourne's varying climate can put stress on hot water systems.
+NYC's varying climate can put stress on hot water systems.

 ### Signs of Problems:
 - No hot water